gurungnavin/nodejs-note/codes/04_backend-professional-project/Professional-backend-project.md

 ```
 ---
 ### b.
 Create file name `.gitignore` & `.env`
 - `.gitignore`: Tells Git which files not to track (e.g., sensitive data like .env, node_modules, logs).
+We can generate `.gitignore` content with [.gitignore generation](#https://www.toptal.com/developers/gitignore)
 - `.env` : Stores sensitive environment variables (like API keys, passwords) locally so we don’t expose them in our code.

 ---